A well-designed logo is a simple way of creating a great first impression. Explore the qualities of great logos and learn how to make your own logo.

 Move to the second column, where it’s time to sketch some ideas.
 Don’t worry if you’re not the best artist in the world—the point is to record an idea, not prove you’re a secret Michelangelo.
 And if you really don’t want to draw, then writing a description of your idea will be enough.

 Brainstorm and free associate by sketching ideas you think might best capture your brand and the benefits it offers.
-Keep things very simple and try all the categories of logos we discussed above: abstract and literal symbols, stylizing the name of your company, using a monogram or initial, and trying a combination of symbol and text.
-Nothing is off limits at this point.
+Keep things very simple and try all the categories of logos we discussed above: abstract and literal symbols, stylizing the name of your company, using a monogram or initial, and trying a combination of symbols and text.
+Nothing is off-limits at this point.

 For this step, you’ll need colored pencils or paint.
 If you have neither, don’t worry—once again, you can write the name of the color in place of the color itself.
 If your knowledge of color is sketchy and you feel a bit nervous about this step, read this article on the 10 Best Logo Colour Schemes and then come back to this.